aws-samples/amazon-elasticache-samples/envoy-proxy-example/README.md

 ### Setup the yaml file

 On the EC2 system, copy one of the example yaml files to `envoy.yaml` and modify it to suit your needs.

+As an example, you can run the following command to copy the dual-write yaml file to a new file:

+`cp dual-write.yaml envoy.yaml`

 - [dual-write.yaml](dual-write.yaml) Writes to cluster1 and cluster2
 - [triple-write.yaml](triple-write.yaml) Writes to cluster1, cluster2, cluster3